 MLEA 602: Organizational Research and Analysis Course Description: In this class, the student will learn different methods of research analysis including qualitative, quantitative, and mixed methods.
 In addition, qualitative analysis will be used for research topics related to Christian leadership.
-Final Project Thesis Statement: How this project related to your chosen focus area: MLEA 603: Global Leadership Course Description: Leadership and organizations are studied in the context of various cultures and culture is examined for its effect on leadership.
+MLEA 603: Global Leadership Course Description: Leadership and organizations are studied in the context of various cultures and culture is examined for its effect on leadership.
 The connection between societal, organizational, cultural and leadership effectiveness will be examined.
 In this process, effective leadership attributes for global leadership will be developed and discussed.
-Final Project Thesis Statement: How this project related to your chosen focus area: MLEA 604: Culminating Experience (Capstone Course for M.A.C.L.)
+MLEA 604: Culminating Experience (Capstone Course for M.A.C.L.)
 The student will synthesize the knowledge and skills learned throughout this program.
 This will be the development of a project or Master's thesis.
 This project will involve the issues learned in this program in analyzing an existing major organizational problem and recommending solutions or developing and testing a seminar or a written project promoting a particular thesis.
-Final Project Thesis Statement: How this project related to your chosen focus area: